Rent (film): Plot

-Mimi visits Roger ("Out Tonight").
+That night, Mimi visits Roger ("Out Tonight").
 Roger, whose ex-girlfriend died by suicide after discovering she (and Roger) were HIV positive, rebukes her advances and throws her out ("Another Day").
 The next day, he joins Mark, Collins and Angel at a Life Support meeting ("Will I?").
 Leaving the meeting, the group imagines what it would be like to move to Santa Fe, New Mexico ("Santa Fe").
 Roger and Mark leave to help Maureen set up for her performance, and Angel and Collins reveal they are falling in love ("I'll Cover You").
 Maureen performs her song that calls out Benny for changing who he was when he got married and blames him for trying to shut down the tent city ("Over the Moon").
 The performance starts a riot because Benny called in police to make sure the protest stayed peaceful, but it escalated into violence.
 Once the protest is over, the group goes to The Life Cafe and celebrates Mark selling his riot footage to a local news station ("La Vie Bohème" or "La Vie Bohème A").
 Roger and Mimi reveal they are falling for each other, and reveal they are HIV positive ("I Should Tell You").
 They kiss, start a relationship and continue celebrating with their friends ("Viva La Vie Bohème!" or "La Vie Bohème B").

 On New Years Day, Benny has padlocked the apartment, but Angel breaks the lock with a garbage can.
 Mark takes a job at Buzzline, the television news program that he sold his riot footage to.
 After another fight, Maureen proposes to Joanne; the relationship ends when Maureen flirts with another woman at the engagement party ("Take Me or Leave Me").
 After being persuaded by Mimi, his ex-girlfriend, Benny gives the group back their apartment.
 Over the following year, Roger grows distrustful of Mimi due to her massive usage of drugs, and their relationship ends ("Without You").
 Angel becomes more ill and eventually succumbs to AIDS.
 At Angel's funeral on Halloween, the group goes their separate ways after a bitter argument, although Maureen and Joanne reconcile in the process ("I'll Cover You/Goodbye Love").